DengPingFan/Inf-Net/README.md

     - When training is completed, the images with pseudo labels will be saved in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/`.

+1. Train

+    - Firstly, turn off the semi-supervised mode (`--is_semi=False`) and turn on the flag of whether use pseudo labels (`--is_pseudo=True`) in the parser of `MyTrain_LungInf.py` and modify the path train data to the pesudo-label repository (`--train_path='Dataset/TrainingSet/LungInfection-Train/Pseudo-label'`).
+Just run it.

+    - When training is completed, the weights (trained on pseudo-label) will be saved in `./Snapshots/save_weights/Inf-Net/`.
+    You also can directly download the pre-trained weights from [Google Drive]().

+    - Secondly, turn on the semi-supervised mode (`--is_semi=True`) and turn off the flag of whether use pseudo labels (`--is_pseudo=False`) in the parser of `MyTrain_LungInf.py` and modify the path train data to the doctor-label repository (`--train_path='Dataset/TrainingSet/LungInfection-Train/Doctor-label'`).
+Just run it.

+1. Test

+    - When training is completed, the weights will be saved in `./Snapshots/save_weights/Semi-Inf-Net/`.
+    You also can directly download the pre-trained weights from [Google Drive]().

+    - Assign the path `--pth_path` of trained weights and `--save_path` of results save and in `MyTest_LungInf.py`.

+    - Just run it and results will be saved in `./Results/Lung infection segmentation/Semi-Inf-Net`

 ### 2.3.
 Semi-Inf-Net + Multi-class UNet